How to import company data via Salesforce

 It's up to you whether to import all company data from Salesforce or just the data from specific companies.
 The process is similar either way.

-- From the top of the Main menu, click Workspace menu > Settings > Integrations.
+1. From the bottom of the Main menu, click Settings > Integrations.

 Before importing the Companies you have in Salesforce into Productboard, please ensure you're using the correct filters to select only the companies you want to import.